MEMORIES OF 30 YEARS MINISTRY IN MILES AND TAMWORTH

-There’s no sleeping in on Sunday morning.
+There’s no sleeping-in on Sunday morning.
 Quiet Time, breakfast and family prayers all have to run like clockwork.
 Most mornings there is time to listen to the headlines just in case there is any earth-shattering news.
-Since the advent of the iPad, one has simply to tap the screen and up come the news headlines at any time.
+Since modern technology, one has simply to tap the screen and up come the news headlines at any time.
 It is a bit disconcerting when a person has worked their whole morning routine around the 7.45 news for decades!
 And yet, tapping the iPad comes as a relief, not having to listen to the cynicism and atheistic bias of the secular media on the Lord’s Day.

 In recent years we have taken to cleaning our spectacles in the hot washing-up suds on Sunday morning.
 One morning, we arrived at St Stephen’s and everything seemed blurred.
 Stuart started the service and discovered that he couldn’t read clearly.
 Then we realized simultaneously: he had my glasses on and I had his.
 They had been mixed up in the washing.
 Since then I have procured a pink pair that are not so easy to confuse.
-Glitches like this, rather than drawing criticism from the congregation as once I feared, now elicit a smile or chuckle from many.
+Glitches like this, rather than drawing criticism from our congregation as once I feared, now elicit smiles or chuckles.

 One advantage of living near the church was getting to church on time.
 We never had a big problem with this though I know some ministry families do.
-I guess both Stuart and I were raised by old soldiers who required punctuality of their families, and this flowed through to our own habits.
+I guess both Stuart and I were raised by returned World War II veterans who required punctuality of their families, and this flowed through to our own habits.

-We time things so that Stuart has half an hour alone with the Lord before the service.
+We time things so that Stuart has half an hour alone with the Lord before we leave for the service.
 I have a mental check-list before I step out the front door.
-Beside the children’s notebooks and pencils in previous years, I still check off a handkerchief, offering, biro and keys.
+Beside the children’s notebooks, pencils and gold coin in previous years, I still check off a handkerchief, offering, biro and keys.

 Before the children went to school, we taught them short memory verses.
 While they sat waiting for the service to begin, I showed them where these verses were in the Bible, and encouraged them to pick out the words.
 What better way to learn to read than by reading the Scripture!
 One memorable verse was “In the beginning was the Word, and the Word was with God and the Word was God.”
 The sense of achievement of a four-year-old when he realized he had just read a long word like ‘beginning’ is palpable.